brikis98/yevgeniy-brikman-homepage/_posts/2025-08-02-the-ministry-for-the-future.md

 Mary: How does that get justified?

-Dick: The assumption is that future people will be richer and more powerful than we are, so they‚Äôll deal with any problems we create for them.
+Dick: The assumption is that future people will be richer and more powerful than we are, so they'll deal with any problems we create for them.

-Mary: But now that‚Äôs not true.
+Mary: But now that's not true.

 Dick: Not even close to true.
-But if we don‚Äôt discount the future, we can‚Äôt quantify costs and benefits.
+But if we don't discount the future, we can't quantify costs and benefits.

 Mary: But if the numbers lie?

 Dick: They do lie.
 Which allows us to ignore any costs or benefits that will occur more than a few decades down the line.
 Say someone asks for ten million to enact a policy that will save a billion people in two hundred years.
-A billion people are worth a huge number of dollars, if you take a rough average of the insurance companies‚Äô monetary valuations for a human life.
+A billion people are worth a huge number of dollars, if you take a rough average of the insurance companies' monetary valuations for a human life.
 But using the point nine discount rate, that huge number might equal only five million dollars today.
 So do we spend ten million now to save what is calculated as being worth five million after the discount rate is applied?
 No, of course not.

 Mary: Because of the discount rate!

 Dick: Right.
 Happens all the time.
 Regulators go to government budget office to get a mitigation project approved.
-Budget office uses the discount rate and says, absolutely no. Doesn‚Äôt pencil out.
+Budget office uses the discount rate and says, absolutely no. Doesn't pencil out.

 Mary: All because of the discount rate.

 Dick: Yes.
-It‚Äôs a number put on an ethical decision.
+It's a number put on an ethical decision.

-Mary: A number which can‚Äôt be justified on its merits.
+Mary: A number which can't be justified on its merits.

 Dick: Right.
 This often gets admitted.
 No one denies future people are going to be just as real as us.
-So there isn‚Äôt any moral justification for the discounting, it‚Äôs just for our own convenience.
+So there isn't any moral justification for the discounting, it's just for our own convenience.
 Plenty of economists acknowledged this.
 Robert Solow said we ought to act as if the discount rate were zero.
 Roy Harrod said the discount rate was a polite expression for rapacity.
 Frank Ramsey called it ethically indefensible.
 He said it came about because of a weakness of the imagination.

 Mary: But we do it anyway.

 Dick: We kick their ass.

-Mary: Easy to do, when they‚Äôre not here to defend themselves!
+Mary: Easy to do, when they're not here to defend themselves!

 Dick: True.
 I like to think of it as a rugby match, with present-day people as the New Zealand All Blacks, playing against a team of three-year-olds, who represent the people of the future.
 We kick their ass.
-It‚Äôs one of the few games we‚Äôre good at winning.
+It's one of the few games we're good at winning.

-Mary: I can‚Äôt believe it.
+Mary: I can't believe it.

 Dick: Yes you can.

 Mary: But what do we do?

-Dick: We‚Äôre the Ministry for the Future.
+Dick: We're the Ministry for the Future.
 So we step in and play for the three-year-olds.
 We substitute for them.

 Mary: We play rugby against the All Blacks!

 Dick: Yes.
-They‚Äôre pretty good.
+They're pretty good.

-Mary: So they‚Äôll kick our asses too.
+Mary: So they'll kick our asses too.

 Dick: Unless we get as good as they are.

 Mary: But can we do that?

-Dick: We may be sticking with this analogy a little too far here, but let‚Äôs do that for the fun of it.
-So now I‚Äôm thinking about that movie about the South African football team, when the World Cup was held in South Africa.
+Dick: We may be sticking with this analogy a little too far here, but let's do that for the fun of it.
+So now I'm thinking about that movie about the South African football team, when the World Cup was held in South Africa.
 They were a beginner team, but they ended up winning it all.

 Mary: How did they do that?

 Dick: You should watch the movie.
 Basically, they were playing for more than the game.
-The other teams were playing because that‚Äôs what they did.
+The other teams were playing because that's what they did.
 It was their profession.
 But those South Africans, they were playing for Mandela.
 They were playing for their lives.

-Mary: So‚Ä¶ is there a way we can make the calculations better?
+Mary: So... is there a way we can make the calculations better?

 Dick: This is where India comes into it.
-Since the heat wave, they‚Äôve been leading the way in terms of re-examining everything.
+Since the heat wave, they've been leading the way in terms of re-examining everything.
 So regarding this issue, you could just set a low discount rate, of course.
 But Badim tells me that in India it was traditional to talk about the seven generations before and after you as being your equals.
 You work for the seven generations.
-Now they‚Äôre using that idea to alter their economics.
+Now they're using that idea to alter their economics.
 Their idea is to shape the discount rate like a bell curve, with the present always at the top of the bell.
 So from that position, the discount rate is nearly nothing for the next seven generations, then it shifts higher at a steepening rate.
-Although they‚Äôre also modeling the reverse of that, in which you have a high discount rate but only for a few generations, after which it goes to zero.
+Although they're also modeling the reverse of that, in which you have a high discount rate but only for a few generations, after which it goes to zero.
 Either way you remove the infinities from the calculation, and give a higher value to future generations.

 Mary: Good idea."